bkauf/anthos-terraform/AWS/README.md

    ```bash
    terraform apply
    ```
    You will be then asked for your cluster name, GCP project name, and project ID.
-Once started the installation process will take about 10 minutes. **The file output of the script will container the varialbles for the anthos install** if you need to create more node pools in the future.
+Once started the installation process will take about 10 minutes. **The final output of the script will contain the varialbles for the anthos install** if you need to create more node pools manually in the future.

 1. Authorize Cloud Logging / Cloud Monitoring